Array#flatten

 # => [1, 2, 3, 4, 5, 6]

 flatten walks the entire structure recursively, collecting all non-array elements into a single flat array.
-The original array is unchanged.
+The original is unchanged.

 Specifying Depth